Vietnam.vn - Nền tảng quảng bá Việt Nam

 (NLDO) - An ancient object expected to be bright enough to be easily seen with the naked eye on Halloween may be meeting a brutal death.

-According to Science Alert , a newly discovered object named C/2024 S1 was predicted to have a beautiful light show on Halloween this year.
+According to Science Alert , a newly discovered object called C/2024 S1 was predicted to put on a spectacular light show this Halloween.

 However, the latest data shows that its "heart" appears to have disappeared.